 Cams can be created in a single-step process, which reduces part cost and lead time and allows for the creation of many cam sizes in a single build without the use of fixturing or tooling, as opposed to the traditional way of manufacture.

 D2 tool steel is essential for this application, according to Desktop Metal, because of its hardness and corrosion resistance, which ensures a longer lifetime as the cam interacts mechanically with a sliding pin.

-D2’s corrosion resistance assures that it will perform as intended and will not deteriorate.
+Furthermore, because these components are frequently used in machines that operate in hostile conditions, D2’s corrosion resistance assures that it will perform as intended and will not deteriorate.